thomashoullier/gauss-quad/README.md

 We use the original Golub-Welsch algorithm [1], since it is general to many quadratures and allows computing for low orders n.

-The original algorithm ALGOL routines can be found in [2].
+The original ALGOL60 routines can be found in [2].
 They were also transposed into Matlab by Meurant [5] as part of the book [4].
 This latest version [5] is the most useful for transposing the algorithm into other languages.

-We observed that many modern implementations run the full eigenvectors computation, instead of the specialized QR algorithm used by Golub and Welsch [1] which only computes the first component of each eigenvector.
+We observed that many modern implementations run the full eigenvectors computation, instead of the specialized QR algorithm used by Golub and Welsch [1], which only computes the first component of each eigenvector.
 This could be because the algorithm is very succinctly expressed when leveraging an existing eigenvectors routine.
 However this is a bit of a shame since it turns an O(n^2) algorithm into an O(n^3) one.